Mining history of Almeria looking at the British influence

 That is not to say the British companies had no impact on the area, the ‘Cable Ingles at Almeria’ was the destination of the Great Southern of Spain Railway Company Ltd that connected Almeria with the mines of Granada (already dealt with in the Mining in Granada section) and the Baza to Aguilas line ended at a magnificent pier at Hornillo.
 Both ore loading facilities still exist.

-The main mining areas in Almeria are: the Sierra Almagrera; the Sierra de los Filabres - Bedar to the east, Seron to the north, and Gergal to the south; Beires in the Sierra Gádor ; the Sierra de Alhamilla (the western flanks) and Lucainena (the eastern flank).
+The main mining areas in Almeria are: the Sierra Almagrera; the Sierra de los Filabres - Bedar to the east, Seron to the north, and Gergal to the south; Beires in the Sierra Gádor ; the Sierra de Alhamilla (the western flanks) and Lucainena (the northern flank).

 Gold, mixed with lead, was discovered at Rodaquilar in the Cabo de Gata in 1864.
 The percentage of gold in the lead was low and the extraction process expensive so the Spanish mine owners retained the value of the lead and paid the miners a bonus from the gold residue.
 In those early days the ore was taken from the mine by explosives and hand tools, and the ore was carried out of the mine in esparto baskets where it was loaded onto donkey-drawn carts.
 It was then taken to the coast at Playazo beach and shipped up to foundries at Puerto de Mazarron and Cartagena.
 At the foundry, lead mixed with gold was extracted and this amalgam was then shipped to Antwerp where it was separated out using a process known as amalgamation that uses highly toxic mercury.
 The value of the gold was assessed at the foundries and the miners themselves received that value in cash, less 25% for transport costs.